 Initial stages of infection are nonspecific, which makes the differential diagnosis broad; therefore, clinical suspicion of the infection with prompt isolation is very important in the context of a history of exposure.

 Case fatality rates range from 25% to 90%, but the average rate was approximately 50% in most treatment centers in the 2014 outbreak in West Africa (the largest outbreak to date), and 66% in the 2018-2020 outbreak in the Democratic Republic of the Congo (the second largest outbreak to date).
 Survivors often have prolonged ill health with significant disability.

-As there is a high likelihood of infected people traveling, all countries should have tested and practiced protocols ready for screening and managing patients.
+As there is the possibility of infected people traveling, all countries should have tested and practiced protocols ready for screening and managing patients.

 A severe, often fatal, zoonotic infection caused by infection by a virus of the Filoviridae family (genus Ebolavirus).
 There are currently six known species: Zaire ebolavirus, Sudan ebolavirus, Tai Forest ebolavirus, Bundibugyo ebolavirus, Reston ebolavirus, and Bombali ebolavirus.
 Of these, only four are known to cause disease in humans - Zaire, Sudan, Tai Forest, and Bundibugyo ebolavirus.
 Ebola virus infection is part of the group of conditions known as viral hemorrhagic fevers, and was formerly known as Ebola hemorrhagic fever.